 Can I submit documents in support of my review request to the Director’s designee?

 Yes, you may submit relevant documents to the Director’s designee.
-These documents are also referred to as exhibits, and you will be instructed how to submit them when you receive your case number.
+These documents are referred to as exhibits, and you will be instructed how to submit them when you receive your case number.
 Whenever you provide documents to the Director’s designee, you must also provide a copy to the employer’s representative.

 For allocation and reallocation

 reviews, see Process for a Director's Review of an Allocation

 For other types of reviews, including law or rule violations or remedial action reviews, you may submit your documents directly to the Director’s designee.
 Please remember to provide copies of your documentation to your HR representative as well.

 5. Post-review Actions